xxydlbn/two_step_algorithm/README.md

 # two_step_algorithm
 Code for two-step algorithm validation

+The N3C codebook allows Python (Pyspark, Pandas), R, and SQL to operate datasets

-Each file is a Python (Pyspark/Pandas) function or R function that can be called and generate related output tables
+Each file is a Python (Pyspark/Pandas) function, R function, or SQL function that can be called and generate related output tables

 1)  LDS_all_patients_summary folder contains all the codes for the data cleaning and EDA